andyagdw/linkedin_landing_page/README.md

 This project is a clone of the LinkedIn landing page built using Django.
 It aims to mimic the look and feel of LinkedIn's homepage, providing a platform to practise and showcase my web development skills 😁.

+**Please note that this project was completed around the 1st July 2024.
+There may be changes to LinkedIn's current user interface**

 ## Technologies 💻

 * Python